 Here’s a no-fluff list to guide your calendar:

-- October: Complete the first full draft of your personal statement and supplementals.
+- October: complete the first full draft of your personal statement and supplements.

-- March-April: Wait.
+- March-April: wait.
 (Yes, I said it.)
-Update schools with new achievements if possible.
+Update schools with new achievements.

 And yes, I recommend you keep a physical wall calendar or sticky notes.
 Because when deadlines start stacking, seeing them visually helps.